Volumetric Semantically Consistent 3D Panoptic Mapping: CONCLUSIONS

-We evaluate on the SceneNN~\cite{SceneNN} and ScanNet v2 datasets~\cite{ScanNet}, containing RGB-D sequences, ground truth (GT) 3D meshes, camera poses, and semantic instance annotations.
-We compare the proposed method with multiple state-of-the-art frameworks \cite{VoxbloxDiffusion,ModifiedVoxblox,Semantic:voxbloxplusplus,MultiviewFusion,IncrementalBBox,INS_CONV}.
-We use four metrics to compare accuracy, computed by thresholding the intersection over union (IoU) at thresholds $0.5$ and $0.75$: (i) mean average precision ($\text{mAP}$), (ii) total number of true positive predicted instances ($N_\text{TP}$), (iii) panoptic quality ($\text{PQ}$) \cite{panoptic_segmentation}, and the (iv) Intersection over Union between GT instance and segmented superpoints ($\text{IoU}_{L_S}$), defined as $\text{IoU}_{L_S} = \frac{1}{\left|O\right|} \sum_{o \in O} \sum_{L_S} \text{IoU}(L_S, o)$, where $O$ represents the set of all GT instances.
-Metric $\text{IoU}_{L_S}$ measures the segmentation accuracy of superpoints, and is only for methods performing superpoint segmentation and having public source code~\cite{Semantic:voxbloxplusplus,ModifiedVoxblox}.
+We conduct experiments and compare the proposed method with multiple state-of-the-art frameworks~\cite{VoxbloxDiffusion,ModifiedVoxblox,Semantic:voxbloxplusplus,MultiviewFusion,IncrementalBBox,INS_CONV} on the SceneNN~\cite{SceneNN} and ScanNet v2 datasets~\cite{ScanNet}, containing RGB-D sequences, ground truth (GT) 3D meshes, camera poses, and semantic instance annotations.
+We use four metrics to compare accuracy, computed by thresholding the intersection over union (IoU) at thresholds $0.5$ and $0.75$: (i) mean average precision ($\text{mAP}$), (ii) total number of true positive predicted instances ($N_\text{TP}$), (iii) panoptic quality ($\text{PQ}$) \cite{panoptic_segmentation}, and the (iv) Intersection over Union between GT instance and segmented super-points ($\text{IoU}_{L_S}$), defined as $\text{IoU}_{L_S} = \frac{1}{\left|O\right|} \sum_{o \in O} \sum_{L_S} \text{IoU}(L_S, o)$, where $O$ represents the set of all GT instances.
+Metric $\text{IoU}_{L_S}$ measures the segmentation accuracy of super-points, and is only for methods performing super-point segmentation and having public source code~\cite{Semantic:voxbloxplusplus,ModifiedVoxblox}.
 We use the \cite{mask2former} panoptic segmentation network for all methods.

 As per standard practice, we run methods using GT camera poses.
 Additionally, we run all approaches on poses estimated by ORB-SLAM3~\cite{campos2021orb} to demonstrate the significant performance gap between the practical setting (poses from SLAM) and the practice followed in recent papers (GT pose).